BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 ````
 kubectl get svc
 ````
-Use the external ip to verify the deployment is done right by going to <external-ip>/documentation
+Use the external ip to verify the deployment is done right by hitting `http://<external-ip>/documentation` on browser

 Update the service dependency ip in the respective .<microservice-name>rc's to establish communication.